nymea/nymea-wiki/User-Interface.md

 # User Interfaces

-Since you are such a smarty pants and successfully installed guhIO, you are now in the lucky position to choose from two user interfaces.
+Since you are such a smarty pants and successfully installed guhIO, you are now in the lucky position to choose between two user interfaces.
 Each of the UI's has it's own advantages.

 First the webinterface: control your smart home through the browser.
 It is the most convenient way to do the initial setup of guhIO.